softwaremill/neme-plugin/README.md

 ### Deprecation notice

-Since scala 2.13.2 there is a new flag - `-Wconf` which covers that functionality making this project obsolote.
+Since scala 2.13.2 there is a new flag - `-Wconf` which covers that functionality making this project obsolete.
+Later, it was also backported into 2.12.13 (https://github.com/scala/scala/releases/tag/v2.12.13).

 See https://github.com/scala/scala/pull/8373.
 The specific setting replicating the functionality of the plugin is: